 1023 b)1042 c)1012 d)1024

 Write a query for creating an indexed view which will only pull the first and last name of the user from the users table, and all of the columns from the Contacts table and automatically pick up any new columns that are added to the Contacts table, with no further modifications.
+(Schemabinding)

-Create a clustered index on the above view which has been created using a UserId will only be in the contacts table once per Organization, so we can make a unique clustered index spanning the OrgId and UserId columns
+Create a clustered index on the above view which has been created using a UserId will only be in the contacts table once per Organization, so we can make a unique clustered index spanning the OrgId and UserId columns(Revisit)

 Create partition view on employee table and department table, drop if it already exists and also print the message when view is created or dropped.
-Columns of employee table and department table
+Columns of employee table and department table (Revisit)

 Employee: